Ayesha-Siddika-Nihan/Ayesha-Siddika-Nihan/README.md

 <h3 align="center" style="color:#003153;">Nihan | 19 | Future Cybersecurity Professional | Self-Taught Techie | 24' | UNYSA Volunteer | Rotaract | Past President - Interact Club | Bangladeshi | 🍉</h3>

-👋 Hi, I’m Ayesha Siddika—most people call me Nihan.
+<p>👋Hi, I’m Ayesha Siddika—most people call me Nihan.
 I’m 19, taking a gap year after graduating from Rajshahi Government Women’s College.
 My roots are in the humanities, but I’ve always had a thing for tech, so I taught myself computer science and started building from there.
 I co-founded Our Scolario, a student-led platform that’s reached over 7,000 learners.
 I’ve held leadership roles in Rotaract, Interact, VBD, and the ICT Olympiad, and I teach ICT to kids part-time.
 I care deeply about education, equity, and creating solutions that genuinely benefit people.
 Outside of all that, I love stories.
 Movies, games, anything with good characters and layered worlds.
 This year’s about learning, growing, and preparing to leap into tech and cybersecurity.
-Can’t wait to see where this journey takes me!
+Can’t wait to see where this journey takes me! </p>
 ---

 <p align="center">